-The festival lasts for eight days, and a candle is added to the hanukkiah candlestick each day, until all eight are lit and shining brighly from the window.
-At this time at the end of the ninth month of kislev, there are games, treats and gifts for children, and lots of sufganiot!
+The festival lasts for eight days, and a candle is added to the hanukkiah candlestick each day, until all eight are lit and shining brightly from the window.
+At this time at the end of the ninth month of Kislev, there are games, treats and gifts for children, and lots of sufganiot!

 It is interesting that this is just one day before the day that Hanukkah is celebrated today, and is focused on the theme of dedicating the temple to God, and starting over afresh.
 God promises in verse 9,

 How good God is!
 How merciful and eager to forgive!
 He is powerful enough to carry away all of our uncleanness and defilement, and longs to bless us abundantly.
-That second temple was indeed greater than the former, as Yeshua walked around its colonnades, even on the twenty-fourth day of the nineth month, for the feast of Dedication.
+That second temple was indeed greater than the former, as Yeshua walked around its colonnades, even on the twenty-fourth day of the ninth month, for the Feast of Dedication.
 There was no uncleanness in him, but by his blood, we are made clean.
-He was there to celebrate hanukkah, and we can celebrate it too, by rededicating the temple of our lives to him.
+He was there to celebrate Hanukkah, and we can celebrate it too, by rededicating the temple of our lives to him.

 Come, Lord Yeshua, and fill the temple of our lives!
 We dedicate ourselves again to you, at this special time of Hanukkah – the Feast of dedication.
 And let’s have a donut to celebrate!